History of Memorial Day: Where did it Begin?

 HISTORY OF MEMORIAL DAY: BOALSBURG, PA

 The city of Boalsburg, Pennsylvania, an American village on the National Historic Register, claims to be the birthplace of Memorial Day, as do at least 24 other towns in America.
 I first visited this hamlet near State College, home of Penn State University, decades ago.
 Boalsburg’s claim goes back to a practice at the end of the Civil War.
-The town does have a local museum and a history that stretches back over two centuries.
+The town has a local museum and a history stretching over two centuries.
 The 19th-century feel of the village persists.
 A Memorial Day Festival is held there every year.

-Its claim is supported by pointing out, on a large sign near the center of town that:
+Its claim is stated on a large sign near the center of town: